TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Website_System.md

 <sup>1</sup> For the safety of officers in the field, the campus police department has requested that the obtained Remote ID (RID) data be displayed on a website as opposed to a mobile application.
 Citing concerns about officers utilizing personal mobile devices in the field, the police captain and dispatcher we met with expressed an explicit desire for a website-based information display.
 For the data to get to officers in the field, a dispatcher will relay information regarding the drone to the officer.

 <sup>2</sup> To allow for the timely dispatch of officers to the location of the detected drone, the campus police department has requested that the system operate as close to real-time as possible.
+For the sake of this project, we have defined real-time to be less than one second.
 Upon initial detection of a given Remote ID signal, a notification will be issued to the TTU police department.

 <sup>3</sup> This constraint works alongside the previous one to display the data to TTU police in an appropriate manner.
 It will take slightly longer to display the data on the website but in a successful implementation, this will still take less than one second.